andrew-fowler/cypress-info/PITCHME.md

 +++

-(mostly) Open source, javascript based test framework.
+Cypress is a (monstly) open source, javascript based test framework.
+Uses a local web based test harness
+Based on an injected js proxy, similar to Selenium 1

 ---